 - Written by leading researchers in their fields, these articles present the background to and overview of a particular field, and the current state of the art.
 Topical review articles are normally invited by the Editorial Board

-- Comment or criticism on work previously published in the journal.
+- Comment or criticism on (the final, published Version of Record) work previously published in the journal.
 If the Comment is deemed appropriate, the author(s) of the original article will be invited to submit a Reply.

 - An article to correct an omission or error in an author’s article.

 - Additional information for work previously published in the journal, usually written by the original author(s).
 The content is considered insufficient for a research article.